Orlando Injunction Lawyer

 Injunction conditions could be complex, and you might unknowingly violate one of the terms.
 Doing so could result in a misdemeanor charge.
 It’s important to understand the order and refrain from communicating with the petitioner – even if they are the ones initiating the contact.
 Our attorney can explain the potential limitations placed on you as a result of an injunction and advise on how to avoid a violation.

-Injunction Attorney Near Me
+Injunction Attorney Near Me in Florida

 If a judge issues a permanent injunction, you will be required to adhere to the terms for a specific amount of time.
 Some orders might expire on a certain date, while others may be in effect forever, which means it could impact you for the rest of your life.
 Our Orlando injunction attorney will take the time to listen to your side of the story and develop a legal defense to challenge the injunction.
 Backed by over 11 years of experience practicing law, we know what it takes to protect your rights.